 How to Install EV Charging Station in Apartment?

-Key Steps for EV Charging Installation in Apartment Complexes
+Installing EV Charging in Apartment

-• Assess Building Electrical Capacity
+Assess Building Electrical Capacity

 • Have a licensed electrician conduct a load calculation to determine if your building’s main electrical panel can handle the additional load from Level 2 EV chargers (240V, typically 30-50 amps per charger).